 - Records of your wages

-- Ensuring the Georgia State Board of Workers Compensation has jurisdiction (is authorized to hear the case)
+- Ensuring the Georgia State Board of Workers Compensation has jurisdiction (as in, they are authorized to hear the case)

 See an Approved Doctor